History of the nude in art: Renaissance

 Botticelli created highly intellectualized nudes, with a strong symbolic charge, related to the Neoplatonic school of Florence, which was mainly responsible for the recovery of the female nude after the medieval moralistic period.
 Marsilio Ficino, one of the main theorists of the school, recovered the figure of Venus as a model of virtue and mystical exaltation, opposing two figures from Plato's Symposium, the celestial (Venus Coelestis) and the mundane (Venus Naturalis) Venus, symbolizing what is divine and earthly in women.
 This symbolism was excellently treated by Botticelli in his two main works: Primavera (1481–1482) and The Birth of Venus (1484).
-For this he drew inspiration from the few remains of classical works he had at his disposal, some sarcophagi, jewelry, reliefs, ceramics and drawings, and created an archetype of beauty that would be identified as the classical ideal of beauty since the Renaissance.
-In Primavera he recovered the genre of the draperie mouillée, with fine semi-transparent fabrics that allow the contours of the body to be seen, with a sense of classicism coming from the paintings of Pompeii and Herculaneum or the stuccoes of Prima Porta and Hadrian's Villa.
-However, Botticelli moved away from the volumetric character of the classical nude, with fragile and slender figures that responded more to the modern concept of the human body, while his faces are more personal and humanized than the ideal classical prototypes.
+For this, he drew inspiration from the few surviving classical works he had at his disposal, including sarcophagi, jewelry, reliefs, ceramics, and drawings.
+He created an archetype of beauty that would be identified as the classical ideal of beauty since the Renaissance.
+In Primavera, he revived the genre of the draperie mouillée, with fine, semi-transparent fabrics that allow the contours of the body to be seen, and a sense of classicism drawn from the paintings of Pompeii and Herculaneum and the stuccoes of Prima Porta and Hadrian's Villa.
+However, Botticelli moved away from the volumetric character of the classical nude, with fragile, slender figures that responded more to the modern concept of the human body, while his faces are more personal and humanized than those of the ideal classical prototypes.
 In The Birth of Venus, painted after his stay in Rome, where he frescoed the Sistine Chapel, he showed a purer classicism, thanks to his contact with the Roman antiquities present in the city of the popes.
-Thus, his Venus is already stripped of all clothing and any kind of moralistic constraint, definitively abandoning medieval art to enter fully into modernity.
+Thus, his Venus is already stripped of all clothing and moralistic constraints, definitively abandoning medieval art to enter fully into modernity.
 The iconographic theme was taken from some verses of the Giostra by Angelo Poliziano, inspired by a Homeric passage that, according to Pliny, had already been painted by Apelles in his work Aphrodite Anadyomene.
-He used as a model the beautiful aristocrat Simonetta Vespucci, whose figure, despite the classicism of the composition, responds more to Gothic criteria, not so much in terms of proportions, but in rhythm and structure: its curved shape means that the figure is not evenly distributed, but the weight falls more to the right, and the wavy movement of its outline and hair gives the sensation of floating in the air.
+He used as a model the beautiful aristocrat Simonetta Vespucci, whose figure, despite the classicism of the composition, responds more to Gothic criteria, not so much in terms of proportions, but in rhythm and structure: its curved shape means that the figure is not evenly distributed, but the weight falls more to the right.
+The wavy movement of its outline and hair gives the sensation of floating in the air.
 The iconographic type is that of the Venus pudica, which covers her private parts with her arms, a scheme that he partially repeated in the figure of Truth in the Calumny of Apelles, far from any classical component.
 Other works by Botticelli in which nudes appear are: Saint Sebastian (1474), The Story of Nastagio degli Onesti (1482–1483), Venus and Mars (1483), Pieta with Saint Jerome, Saint Paul and Saint Peter (1490–1492) and Lamentation over the Dead Christ (1492–1495).